LibrariesHacked/schema-librarydata/docs/stock-summary.md

 The above graph was created using Tableau, and used Barnet stock summary and loans to compare the two.
 In this example, note the particular high use of Children's Fiction items.

+#### Nationally

+The summary data is powerful enough to compare the breadth of stock within different services.
+Combined with the loans dataset it will also allow library services to see how some stock may perform that they currently do not have many of.

-It is also a first step to publishing more detailed catalogue data, which could be used for more powerful purposes.
-Such as an open source inter-library loans and cross-catalogue single platform.
+This is also a first step to publishing more detailed catalogue data, which could be used for more powerful purposes if a number of authorities are publishing data.

+A detailed stock dataset could be used for an openly available inter-library loans catalogue, and single platform for searching for items in libraries.

 ### Future enhancements